 Through misrepresentation of Section 8, “General Welfare” has long been horribly abused to justify almost any government action.
 It is not, by itself, a broad grant of power.
 This is reflected in early congressional debate over appropriations.
 The first congress refused to make a loan to a glass manufacturer after several members viewed such an act as unconstitutional.
 The fourth congress did not believe it had the power to provide relief to Savannah, Georgia after a devastating fire destroyed the city.1

 First principles are of the utmost importance to a nation of laws.
-If the ends of appropriations were to be expanded beyond those enumerated in 1787, each and every addition should have been ratified by We The People.
+If the ends of appropriations were to expand beyond those enumerated in 1787, each and every addition should have been ratified by We The People.
 “General Welfare” abuse is merely part of the panoply of illegally expanded powers going far beyond all rational reading of the constitution.

 It is up to us, the sovereign people to determine the means and ends of the government of our creation.